Arronk/My-Coding-Journey/LogR2.md

 Finished the course but I wasn't that pleased with how it finished.
 I also finished all the reading, video and exercises for 6.00x so just the final exam left to do now next weekend.
 Ended up doing an unplanned enrollment into 6.00x. part 2 though today which takes me to the end of the text book.
 I guess I'm going to be busy with that now until mid December.

+## Day 91: 21.10.18

+### Progress: Continued reading for 6.00x and started on 6.00x2

+Continued my reading with the MIT book to try and get up to the start of the second part of the course.
+I still have a few pages to read as I tried to the first week of coursework finished for 6.00x2.
+The exercises in this second part are quite difficult so far and require a fair bit more mathematical thinking, but it is a good challenge.